Pioank/pinpoint-custom-channel-attachment/README.md

 sam deploy --stack-name pinpoint-email-attachments --guided
 ```

-Fill the fields below as displayed.
-Change the **AWS Region** to the AWS region of your preference, where Amazon Pinpoint is available.
+**SAM input parameters' description:**
+1. **AWS region:** The region you want to deploy this solution
+2. **PinpointAppId:** The Amazon Pinpoint project or application id
+3. **AttachmentsBucketName:** The Amazon S3 bucket that you will store the email attachments (it doesn't need to be public)
+4. **S3URLExpiration**: The number of seconds that the Amazon S3 URL will be accessible

-**Note:** the parameter **FileType** refers to the file type of the attachments.
-You can change that later in the AWS Lambda code or extend the solution to have it as an input parameter for your marketers.
+5. **FileType:** refers to the file type of the attachments.
+That can be changed later in the AWS Lambda code or extend the solution to have it as **Custom data** input parameter for your marketers.

 ```sh
 Configuring SAM deploy